Actipro/WPF-Controls/Documentation/topics/editors/other-controls/monthcalendar.md

 ### Scrolling

 Using the arrows in the title bar, the current view can be scrolled left or right.
 For the month view, scrolling left will move to the previous month and scrolling right will move to the next month.
-The other views move to their respective previous and next views (e.g. year, decade, century).
+The other views move to their respective previous and next views (e.g., year, decade, century).

 > [!TIP]
 > To scroll left using the keyboard, press the PageDown key.
 Similarly, pressing the PageUp key will scroll right.